dogecoin/dogecoin/doc/build-unix.md

 * Non-executable Stack
     If the stack is executable then trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, Bitcoin Core should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, Dogecoin Core should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

-    To verify that the stack is non-executable after compiling use:
+    To verify that the stack is non-executable after compiling, use:
-    `scanelf -e ./bitcoin`
+    `scanelf -e ./dogecoin`

     The output should contain:
 	STK/REL/PTL